 - Consider training to mitigate unconscious bias

-- Request a de-identified report of your applicant pool
+- Request applicant pool data

 - Focus on the substance of the applicant’s research over the pedigree

 - Allow for multiple readers before rejecting an applicant

 The Campus Interview

 - Review acceptable and unacceptable questions with applicable faculty

 - Use standardized questions with all candidates